DylanDijk/dylandijk.github.io/_tabs/projects.md

 ***

+## Tail-robust estimation of factor-adjusted vector autoregressive models for high-dimensional time series

+As part of my PhD, alongside my supervisor [Haeran Cho](https://sites.google.com/view/haeran-cho/home), we wrote a paper proposing a methodology to model high-dimensional time-series which can handle heavy-tailed data.
+The prepint is available [here](https://arxiv.org/pdf/2509.22235), and the corresponding code [here](https://github.com/DylanDijk/truncFVAR).

+***

 ## Created the [CTVsuggest](https://dylandijk.github.io/CTVsuggest/) and [CTVsuggestTrain](https://dylandijk.github.io/CTVsuggestTrain/) R Packages.
   - The **CTVsuggest** R package outputs suggestions for packages to be added to CRAN Task Views.
   - The **CTVsuggestTrain** R package carries out the model building process.